Display git log

 git branch -d foo

-have un merged commit then it need to force delete
+If branch foo have un merged commit then it need to force delete

 git branch -D foo